Vehicle registration plates of Australia: Standards and federal allocations for all vehicles

 In the early 1950s, a uniform scheme for vehicle registration plates was developed, which was to apply across all states and territories.
 Previously, both New South Wales and Victoria had issued plates with two letters and three digits, in white on a black background.
 However, that was not entirely popular, and some states and territories preferred to have their own identity reflected on their registration plates.

 The following scheme was meant to be implemented Australia-wide after 1952:

 Western Australia deemed itself too large to fit into the proposed scheme and devised its own.
 Plates in the Iaa-nnn series were to be skipped, because as a capital I was believed to be easily mistaken for the number 1.
-That allowed the two populous states, with a greater number of registered vehicles, to be allocated a series of six letters series: New South Wales had A to F, Victoria had G to H, and J to M. Three other states had a series of three letters: Queensland N, P and Q, South Australia R to T, Western Australia U to V. Due to its small size, Tasmania was only given one letter, W, the Australian Capital Territory was given Y and the Northern Territory was given the letter X. The letter Z was for Commonwealth government departmental use Australia-wide, the second letter reflecting the department.
+That allowed the two populous states, with a greater number of registered vehicles, to be allocated a series of six letters series: New South Wales had A to F, Victoria had G to H, and J to M. Three other states had a series of three letters: Queensland had N, P and Q, South Australia had R to T, Western Australia had U and V. Due to its small size, Tasmania was only given one letter, W, the Australian Capital Territory was given Y and the Northern Territory was given the letter X. The letter Z was for Commonwealth government departmental use Australia-wide, the second letter reflecting the department.
 The letters I and O were deemed to be too similar to 1 and 0 and weren't part of the original scheme.